Beanalini/nebulousMaze/README.md

       To run the Jest tests run the terminal command, ```npm test```

-  The test result for all four classes are shown in the screen shot below:
+  The test results for all four classes are shown in the screen shot below:

     ![jest test results](./assets/images/jestTests.png)